-Please note that our museum is temporarily closed in response to the COVID-19 pandemic.
-A new opening date for #INSPO: 135 Years of Photographs & Miniature Rooms Inspired by Historic Interiors will be announced.
+#INSPO: 135 Years of Photographs & Miniature Rooms Inspired by Historic Interiors has been postponed in response to the COVID-19 pandemic.
+A new opening date will be announced.
 Follow us on Instagram and Facebook for updates.

 Residents of Historic New Castle have been filling their houses with old things and good company for well over a century.
 Before it became a museum in 1976, Lydia and Philip Laird’s Read House was a crown jewel of the social circuit.
 Pictures of its gracious interiors turned up in magazines from Town & Country to Ladies’ Home Journal.
 But after 45 years of period rooms, preservation, and stories about George Read the attorney or Silvia Rice the cook, it’s easy to lose touch with the present moment.
 Space and place have a spiritual dimension.
 Being inside the house, with its high ceilings and long afternoon sunbeams, inspires people.

 On March 27, we’re opening a new exhibition called #INSPO: 135 Years of Photographs and Miniature Rooms Inspired by Historic Interiors.
 The title is a nod to Instagram’s role in bringing old things back into focus.
 Hashtags are a way for people to find each other and to discover new things and places.
 With the perfection of smartphone cameras and the rise of visual culture, design history has developed a sprawling online community.
 The internet has not so much gone away as grown up.
 We use it to help process and share our material experiences, and then, increasingly, we turn back to the analog world in search of more.
 The boundaries between our phones and the world around us have all but disappeared.